fakeneuron/CalenBooker/README.md

    - Redesigned `Home.js` into a professional landing page with a Kawaii aesthetic, featuring a hero section, feature highlights, and updated app-wide styles in `styles.js` for a cohesive cute look.
    - Enhanced `Navbar.js` with a Kawaii-styled user icon dropdown for "Business Profile," "Settings," and "Logout," and a top-level "Schedule Appointment" link, with click-outside collapse functionality.
    - Refactored nomenclature from "Meeting" to "Appointment" across all frontend files, UI text, Supabase table (`meetings` to `appointments`), and documentation for consistency.
+   - Added a "Preview" button to `BusinessProfile.js` displaying a Kawaii-styled preview of the profile, enhancing transparency for business owners.

 ### To-Dos